Monolith of Inhumanity: Promotion

 A 7" single for "Your Disposal" was released in mid-2013.
 The B-side is "An Exposition of Insides," previously only available on the Japanese version of the album.
 The music video for "Forced Gender Reassignment" was written and directed by Mitch Massie.
 The uncensored music video, which depicts members of the Westboro Baptist Church being abducted and given sex reassignment surgery, was available for viewing on the website Bloody Disgusting with permission from the band before it was taken down.

 Reception

 Critical reception

-Upon its release Monolith of Inhumanity generally received favorable reviews from critics.
-On Metacritic, it has been given a score of 79% based on 5 reviews.
+Upon its release Monolith of Inhumanity widespread acclaim from critics.
+On Metacritic, it has been given a score of 79/100 based on 5 reviews.